 In August 2017, the first CAR-T cell therapy became available in the USA in the form of Kymriah® (CTL019 / tisagenlecleucel).
 Kymriah® was granted FDA approval for children and young adults aged up to 25 years old diagnosed with acute lymphocytic B-cell leukemia (ALL) who are not responding to the usual therapies or have already suffered relapses.
 In May 2018, approval was also granted for adult patients with diffuse large B-cell lymphoma (DLBCL) who had suffered relapses after two or more lines of systemic therapy or who have not responded to therapy at all.
-On August 27, 2018, Novartis announced that it had received approval from the European Commission for both these indications.
+On August 27, 2018, Novartis announced that it had received approval from the European Commission for both of these indications based on the recommendation given by the European Medicines Agency (EMA).

-Fraunhofer IZI has long since been a key manufacturing and development site for this innovative CAR-T cell therapy for various clinical trials throughout Europe.
-Over the next few years, prescription-only, approved T-cell therapies will also be manufactured on an interim basis in the Main Department of GMP Cell and Gene Therapy at Fraunhofer IZI, alongside investigational medicinal products.
-Following a one-year technology transfer period from Novartis’ Morris Plains site in New Jersey, USA, and after obtaining manufacturing authorization in accordance with Section 13 of the German Medicinal Products Act (AMG), the first clinical batch was manufactured at Fraunhofer IZI in Leipzig in August 2016.
-The Main Department of GMP Cell and Gene Therapy has continuously produced CAR-T cell therapies for Novartis ever since.
+Fraunhofer IZI has long been an important manufacturing and development site for this innovative CAR-T cell therapy for clinical trials throughout Europe.
+Currently, prescription-only, approved T-cell therapies will also be manufactured on an interim basis in the Main Department of GMP Cell and Gene Therapy at Fraunhofer IZI, alongside investigational medicinal products.
+Following a one-year technology transfer period from Novartis’ Morris Plains site in New Jersey, USA, and after obtaining manufacturing authorization in accordance with Section 13 of the German Drug Act (AMG), the first clinical batch was manufactured at Fraunhofer IZI in Leipzig in August 2016.
+Since then, the Main Department of GMP Cell and Gene Therapy has continuously produced CAR-T cell therapies for Novartis.

-Until the end of 2018, batches in the high double-digit range were delivered to patients, including many children, all across Europe.
-The extremely complex process involved in manufacturing a cell preparation takes several days and involves not only state-of-the-art instrument engineering, but also manual tasks.
-Before being cleared for human use, extensive analytical release tests are first conducted on the finished product (e.g. concerning identity, purity, in vitro efficacy, microbiological safety) and the batch documentation is reviewed in detail.
+Until the end of 2019, several 100 batches were delivered to patients, including many children, all across Europe.
+The extremely complex process involved in manufacturing a Kymriah®-Batch takes several days and involves not only state-of-the-art instrument engineering, but also manual tasks.
+Before being released for human use, extensive analytical release tests are first conducted on the finished product (e.g. concerning identity, purity, in vitro potency, microbiological safety) and the batch documentation is reviewed in detail.

 The US American Food and Drug Administration FDA approved for the first time in 2017 a gene therapy with so-called CAR-T cell therapy.
 Clinical studies of cancer diseases show that impressive success has already been achieved in the treatment of cancer using this form of therapy.
 This revolutionary therapy is also the focus of a research project that the PoC initiative will be supporting with about 2.8 million euros.
 The chimeric antigen receptors (CAR) developed at the University Hospital of Würzburg detect a certain molecule (ROR1), which is barely present in healthy cells, but which occurs all the more on cancerous cells from leukemia, breast or lung cancer.
 In the case of the research project now being funded by the PoC initiative, the non-viral gene transfer takes place by means of the so-called "Sleeping Beauty" transposon system (SB100X).
 The funding is to be used to complete pre-clinical studies on the safety and efficacy of the ROR1 CAR-T cells and to achieve the clinical translation into a Phase I study (First-in-Man).